jchitpin/thinkdeck/README.md

 2. Keyboard PCB is held in place by friction and YMMV.
 3. Display is top aligned to increase cable management space.
 4. Display is relatively small because most of the electronics are enclosed in the top chassis.
 5. No 3.5mm headphone jack.
-Bluetooth audio required unless connected to a monitor with a headphone jack.
+Bluetooth audio required unless connected to a monitor via HDMI.
-6. No trackpad. :(
+6. No trackpoint. :(

 # Materials